hsteinshiromoto/ml.md/Literature/A Gentle Introduction to Statistical Hypothesis Testing.md

 After completing this tutorial, you will know:

 - Statistical hypothesis tests are important for quantifying answers to questions about samples of data.
 - The interpretation of a statistical hypothesis test requires a correct understanding of p-values and critical values.
 - Regardless of the significance level, the finding of hypothesis tests may still contain errors.

 **Kick-start your project** with my new book [Statistics for Machine Learning](https://machinelearningmastery.com/statistics_for_machine_learning/), including _step-by-step tutorials_ and the _Python source code_ files for all examples.

 Let’s get started.

 - **Update May/2018**: Added note about “reject” vs “failure to reject”, improved language on this issue.
 - **Update Jun/2018**: Fixed typo in the explanation of type I and type II errors.
 - **Update Jun/2019**: Added examples of tests and links to Python tutorials.

 ![A Gentle Introduction to Statistical Hypothesis Tests](https://machinelearningmastery.com/wp-content/uploads/2018/05/A-Gentle-Introduction-to-Statistical-Hypothesis-Tests.jpg)

-A Gentle Introduction to Statistical Hypothesis Tests
-Photo by [Kevin Verbeem](https://www.flickr.com/photos/kevinverbeem/33597498581/), some rights reserved.
+A Gentle Introduction to Statistical Hypothesis Tests Photo by [Kevin Verbeem](https://www.flickr.com/photos/kevinverbeem/33597498581/), some rights reserved.

 ## Tutorial Overview

 This tutorial is divided into five parts; they are:

 1. Statistical Hypothesis Testing
 2. Statistical Test Interpretation
 3. Errors in Statistical Tests
 4. Examples of Hypothesis Tests
 5. Python Tutorials

-### Need help with Statistics for Machine Learning?
+### Need Help with Statistics for Machine Learning?

 Take my free 7-day email crash course now (with sample code).